damiendr/ISPC.jl/README.md

 Not all of Julia's syntax and types are supported.

-In particular arrays can only be indexed with integers and all outer variables ("kernel arguments") must be primitive types or arrays of primitive types.
+- Arrays can only be indexed with integers and all outer variables ("kernel arguments") must be primitive types or arrays of primitive types.

-Simple composite types like `UnitRange` are supported inside kernels (eg. in `for` loops) but not as kernel arguments at the moment.
+- Simple composite types like `UnitRange` are supported inside kernels (eg. in `for` loops) but not as kernel arguments at the moment.

 Work in progress, expect bugs and missing math functions.
 More documentation to